Back to blog

 raise last_error

-Synchronized retries are themselves a burst.
-Backoff spreads retries out over time, and jitter makes that spread uneven so the dependency has room to recover.
+Synchronized retries are a burst in their own right.
+Backoff spreads them out over time, and jitter makes that spread uneven, which gives a struggling dependency the room it needs to recover.

 Circuit breakers fail fast

-A circuit breaker stops calling a dependency that is already failing.
-It has three states:
+A circuit breaker simply stops calling a dependency that is already failing.
+It rests in one of three states:

 closed: calls flow normally